John J. Ward, RG, Groundwater Consultant

 - Power Plant Supply, Arizona: Designed and costed wellfield, and performance simulations for a 5.8 mgd power plant water supply

 - Municipal Water Supply, New Mexico.
-Conceptual wellfield design, simulated performance of 9.7 mgd municipal water supply wells.
+Designed two conceptual wellfields, simulated performance of 9.7 mgd municipal water supply wells.
+Developed wellfield costs.

 - Municipal Well Water Supply, Arizona: Lead hydrogeologist on 2.3 mgd municipal groundwater supply expansion.